csanting/Swiss-Train-Travel-2025/README.md

   - It is cheaper but restricts spontaneity.
 If you know for sure which time you would like to leave/arrive, then this is ideal.
   - Like the Saver Day Pass, it must be purchased at least the day before travel.

+### Additional Notes
+- For all of the above, there are 1st and 2nd class options.
+2nd class can get busy depending on the route and time, to the point you may need to stand, but is still extremely comfortable.
-When traveling within a city, you need to check the local transportation company for passes, tickets, zone validity, etc. For example, in Geneva, you can find ticket and pass prices for buses/trams on [TPG (Geneva Public Transport)'s site](https://www.tpg.ch/en/ticket-fares).
+- When traveling within a city, you need to check the local transportation company for passes, tickets, zone validity, etc. For example, in Geneva, you can find ticket and pass prices for buses/trams on [TPG (Geneva Public Transport)'s site](https://www.tpg.ch/en/ticket-fares).
 You can do the math against how much you will travel in a day within the city to see if a pass is worth it.
 In Zurich, you check [ZVV](https://www.zvv.ch/en/travelcards-and-tickets/tickets.html).
 Most local travel tickets cannot be purchased on the SBB app.

-In all cases of travel within Switzerland, unless taking special trains such as the [Bernina Express](https://www.myswitzerland.com/en-ca/experiences/bernina-express/) or the [Glacier Express](https://glacierexpress.ch/en), seat reservations are not necessary.
+- In all cases of travel within Switzerland, unless taking special trains such as the [Bernina Express](https://www.myswitzerland.com/en-ca/experiences/bernina-express/) or the [Glacier Express](https://glacierexpress.ch/en), seat reservations are not necessary.
+- SBB trains are extremely punctual.
+You cannot be even a minute late.
+They will shut the door in your face and tell you too bad.

 ## Travel To/From Switzerland and Other Countries

+When traveling to or from Switzerland and another country, it is best to use the other country's transportation provider to purchase tickets.
+You can buy them from SBB, but they are almost always more expensive and full price.

+### France

+Tickets should be bought from [SNCF](https://www.sncf-connect.com/en-en/), the state-owned rail company.
+High-speed and long-distance rail is usually provided by TGV.
+For long-distance, it is best to reserve a specific seat so you can sit near fellow travellers and, most importantly, actually have a seat.

+Important to do before travelling to/within France is to check for a strike (you can just google).
+They are usually announced well in advance so that alternative arrangements can be made.
+The stereotype is a stereotype for a reason.

+### Germany

+Inter-city tickets should be purchased from [DB (Deutsche Bahn)](https://int.bahn.de/en).
+I will not get into specific ticket and pass types but a seat reservation is recommended.
+For regional travel, you will need to search for regional train providers.
+But usually you can purchase everything you need on DB's site.

+Two important notes about DB:
+1. The ticket prices can get outrageously high and even sold out if you try to purchase close to the departure time/date.
+Buy in advance if you can.
+2. Unlike SBB, DB's schedule is just a suggestion.
+Always anticipate you will be late.

+### Italy

+Italy has more providers than other countries.
+There are two main inter-city providers and a number of regional providers.

+[Trenitalia](https://www.trenitalia.com/en.html) is the state-owned provider and most tickets can be purchased here.
+[Italo](https://www.italotreno.com/en) is privately owned.
+It provides service mostly in South Italy.
+There is overlap on the routes covered between the companies.
+Like DB, the price of tickets will increase dramatically close to departure so try to plan in advance.

+### Overnight

+[Austria's OBB Nightjet](https://www.nightjet.com/en/) has long-distance, overnight trains to and from major cities across Europe.
+Only use Nightjet if you really need to save money or are time restricted.
+The rocking back and forth, loud noises, late/early schedule, etc... contribute to an awful sleep.
+You also need to buy far in advance unless you want to be sitting in a chair overnight.

+### More Than Two Countries

+If you will be travelling across multiple countries, consider the [Eurail Pass](https://www.eurail.com/en).
+It is meant to facilitate tickets across the different providers as an all-in-one pass.
+Details are beyond the scope of this write-up, but there are many procedures and considerations when using Eurail.
+A bit of research (and maybe even a diagram) is needed, but once it is all digested, it can save a lot of money while offering convenience.